IPv6 on FI

 DHCPv6

 The preferred method is stateful autoconfiguration (DHCPv6).
-All you need to know is the DUID (DHCP Unique Identifier) of the device.
-However, discovering/setting the DUID on the client is often a problem in practice.
-It depends on the DHCP client and is not always easy.
-We usually discover it by scanning network traffic using
+You just need to know the DUID (DHCP Unique Identifier) of the device.
+However, discovering/setting the DUID at the client is often a problem in practice.
+It depends on the OS and then on the DHCP client, and it is not always easy.

 tcpdump